Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Though this longer route via the Swedish capital can be a good alternative on the dates when the direct trains between Gothenburg and Oslo aren't available.

-As overnight stays or night trains are necessary when travelling from Hamburg to Norway solely by train, taking a train in order to connect into a ferry can be a good option.
+Although an overnight stay is now not necessary when travelling from Hamburg to Norway solely by train, taking a train in order to connect into a ferry can be a good option.

-Until June 17th and from Aug 22nd the 08:56 departure from Hamburg is due to arrive in København H station at 13:33 and the ferry operated by DFDS to Oslo, will depart København at 16:15 and arrive in the Norwegian capital at 09:00 the following morning.
+The 08:50 train departure from Hamburg is due to arrive in København H station at around 13:30 and the ferry operated by DFDS to Oslo, will depart København at 16:15 and arrive in the Norwegian capital at 09:00 the following morning.

 To access the DFDS ferry terminal from København H station take these steps: